dishadtu/Image_Recognition_Classification_TF_CIFAR2/README.md

 # Image_Recognition_Classification_TF_CIFAR2
-# Image Recognition Classification with TensorFlow on CIFAR-10

-This project implements an image recognition classification model using TensorFlow for the CIFAR-10 dataset.
-The CIFAR-10 dataset consists of 60,000 32x32 color images in 10 different classes.
+This project implements an image recognition classification model using TensorFlow for the TF_CIFAR2 dataset.
+The TF_CIFAR2 dataset consists of 60,000 32x32 color images in 10 different classes.
 This repository includes code for data preprocessing, model building, training, and evaluation.

 ## Table of Contents